Rita Baga

-Rita Baga (born Jean-François Guevremont) is a Canadian drag queen and television personality from Montreal, Quebec.
+Jean-François Guevremont (born May 27, 1987), known professionally as Rita Baga, is a Canadian drag queen and television personality from Montreal, Quebec.

 She is best known as a top three finalist in the first season of Canada's Drag Race.

 In 2022, it was announced that Rita Baga would be the main host of Drag Race Belgique.

 In 2022, she also returned to compete in the first season of Canada's Drag Race: Canada vs. the World.
 She placed in the top four.

 In addition to performing as Rita Baga, Guevremont previously worked as the director of programming for Fierté Montréal (Montreal Pride) for many years.

 Education

 Guevremont is an alumnus of the Université du Québec à Montréal, where he studied human resources and tourist development.

 Career

 Guevremont began his drag career in 2007, performing at Cabaret Mado for the birthday show of her friend Dream (also a drag queen).
 That evening, she did a medley of songs from the film Sister Act, with colleagues and fellow drag queens Marla and Célinda.

 Initially performing under the name Rita d'Marde (a phonetic French word play of "Laugh, asshole!"), she changed it to Rita Baga in 2010 when she became a regular at the famous Montreal's drag establishment Cabaret Mado.

 In 2013, Rita Baga appeared on La Guerre des clans, V's French-language version of Family Feud.

 In 2014, Rita Baga became the permanent host of Bagalicious, the Sunday night program at Cabaret Mado.
 In 2016 she launched MX Fierté, a cross-Canada drag pageant held in conjunction with Fierté Montréal; in the same year, she travelled to Mumbai, India to perform at the KASHISH Mumbai International Queer Film Festival.

 In 2017, Guevremont participated in Ils de jour, elles de nuit, an Ici ARTV documentary series about drag queens, alongside Barbada de Barbades, Gaby, Lady Boom Boom, Lady Pounana and Tracy Trash.